Course Title: Fibre to Fabric Essentials

 Overview of Learning Activities

-Your learning will be facilitated via a range of in-class and online activities that will require both individual and collaborative engagement.
+Your learning will be facilitated via a range of in-class activities that will require both individual and collaborative engagement.
 Class activities promote your ability to enquire, investigate, analyse and solve fashion entrepreneurship problems.

 Overview of Learning Resources